Doug Trumbull says high frame rates really are the future of cinema

 In an interview with RedSharkNews, the cinema visionary claimed that high frame rates have the ability to provide audiences with a “hyper outer body experience [that] takes you beyond the limits of a TV screen and becomes totally immersive”.

-The technical wizard has thrown his weight behind a next generation high frame rate format called MAGI, which captures in 4K resolution, stereo 3D and frame rates up to 1600fps.
+The technical wizard has thrown his weight behind a next generation high frame rate format called Magi, which captures in 4K resolution, stereo 3D and frame rates up to 160fps.

 High frame rates are said to bring the most vivid, realistic pictures to audiences.
 But while the tech suits fast-moving sports, critics argue that the loss of traditional cinematic motion-blur makes high frame rate films look too much like video games.
 Titanic director James Cameron recently branded 120fps "distracting".

 "Kubrick was trying to pave the way for a new form of immersive cinema and most people didn’t realise it.
-I’m trying to do it again with this film."
+I’m trying to do it again."

 MORE: